samuelventura/sniff/README.md

 0.1.3

+- [.]
+Pass the ERTS_HOME to unix makefiles
+    - Tested on Mac
+- [x] Document Windows dependencies
+- [-] BAT to launch windows dev environment
+    - A bat to call env.bat and cd back to code folder is provided
+    - must be executed from Windows run command (no double click)
 - [x] Ensure native library can be loaded on first compile
     - First deps.get && compile works fine
     - Second compile works fine